maheshacharya/hippo-docker-deployments/kubernetes/rancher/README.md

 Install Rancher
 ---------------
-There are multiple ways to install and start rancher depending on whether you are running  a test instance or a production cluster.
+There are multiple ways to install and start rancher -- all depends on whether you are running  a test instance or a production cluster.
 Follow Rancher's own guidelines here: https://rancher.com/docs/rancher/v2.x/en/installation/

 For our test installation, we ran this command below: